damianhakert/damianhakert.github.io/source/posts/2016-11-01-publish-code-coverage-report-with-gitlab-pages.html.md

     - master
 ```

-Job that is meant to publish your code coverage report with GitLab Pages has
+A job that is meant to publish your code coverage report with GitLab Pages has
 to be placed in the separate stage.
 Stages `test`, `build` and `deploy` are
 specified by default, but you can change that if needed.
 Note that you also
 need to use `pages` as a job name.